Veterinary Compounding with Lewis Pharmacy

 - Drug flavoring addition

-These various preparations can only be done with FDA approved drugs both for animals and for humans and in a sterile pharmacy environment.
+These various preparations can only be done with FDA approved drugs both for animals and for humans.
 According to the law, doing this in bulk is prohibited.
 There are exact measurements to be followed for the medications to be approved accordingly.

 Compounded vs. Generic